 Taken second overall in the 2018 NBA Draft, Bagley enjoyed a successful debut season with Sacramento.
 He finished with 14.9 points and 7.6 rebounds across 25.3 minutes per game, but it really was a story of two seasons for the Duke product.
 Injuries limited Bagley early in the year, and he averaged 12.9 points and 6.6 rebounds in 23.6 minutes per game between October and January.
 However, from February on, he averaged 17.8 points and 9.1 rebounds in 27.8 minutes per game.
 Bagley put up his solid numbers as a reserve, starting four times in 62 games played.
 In those four starts, he made the case for staying in the lineup with 20.0 points, 11.5 rebounds and 1.3 assists per game.
 Bagley's best scoring game of the season -- 32 points on 10-of-15 shooting against Phoenix on Feb.
 10 -- came in a contest he did not start.
 His season high of 17 rebounds also came in a bench appearance on Nov.
 24 against Golden State.
 Bagley put up his scoring numbers on 50.4 percent shooting from the field, 31.3 percent shooting from 3-point range and 69.1 percent shooting from the free-throw line.
 He also added a block per game to round out a productive rookie campaign.

-June 21, 2018Drafted by the Sacramento Kings in the 1st round (2nd pick) of the 2018 NBA Draft.
+June 21, 2018Selected by the Sacramento Kings in the first round (second overall pick) of the 2018 NBA Draft.

-July 1, 2018Signed a multi-year rookie contract with the Sacramento Kings.
+July 1, 2018Signed a two-year, $15.86 million contract with the Sacramento Kings.

 October 30, 2019Sacramento Kings exercised $8.96 million team option for 2020-21.

 December 4, 2020Sacramento Kings exercised $11.31 million team option for 2021-22.